matemagyari/reference-ddd-blackjack/README.txt

 General user experience description:

 It's a simplified 2-player Blackjack game.
 Users only need a browser.
 At the beginning they must register, so an account of X chips will be created for each.
 Then they can join to tables, whenever two players sit at the same table a game begins.
 One player will be the dealer.
-At the beginning of the game their bets are automatically deducted from the balance, and at the end of the game the winner will be credited.
-On the page the players can see a leaderboard.
+At the beginning of the game their bets are automatically deducted from their balance, and at the end of the game the winner will be credited.
+On the page the players can see a leader board.
 For the rules of the game, check org.home.blackjack.core.domain.game.Game.

 General deployment description:

 The application has two artifacts (jars).
-They should be started up by "java -jar xxxx.jar" then the users only need a browser.
+They should be started up by "java -jar xxxx.jar", then the users only need a browser.

 General technical description: